Mineral Core Research Facility: Activities

 Mineral core and rock samples are collected by AGS geologists and exploration companies and sent to the MCRF.
 The core is catalogued, stored and available for logging or sampling by the public, industry or scientific community.

-Mineral Assessment Reports
+Mineral assessment reports

 Assessment reports are the record of geological, geochemical, geophysical and other exploration work completed on mineral claims (exploration permits).
 Assessment reports are useful to subsequent property holders because they provide information that can be used to advance the prospect, rather than duplicating work already done by a previous mineral rights holder.
 Due to regulations, assessment reports remain confidential for one year after submission.
 AGS has 675 assessment reports on file, dating from 1949 to 2002.
 All non-confidential reports are available for viewing.